Chris Flannery (rugby league): National Rugby League

 Flannery made his National Rugby League début for the Sydney Roosters in Round 14 of the 2000 NRL season against the Wests Tigers at Campbelltown Stadium on 7 May.
 He was first selected to play for Queensland in Game II of the 2002 State of Origin series at ANZ Stadium in Brisbane on 5 June.
 Queensland won 26–18.

 Flannery played for the Roosters from the interchange bench in their 2002 NRL grand final victory over the New Zealand Warriors, scoring a try.
 Having won the 2002 NRL Premiership, the Roosters traveled to England to play the 2003 World Club Challenge against Super League champions, St. Helens.
 Flannery played at centre in Sydney's victory.
 He again played from the interchange bench for the Roosters in the 2003 NRL grand final which was lost to the Penrith Panthers.

 Flannery played for Queensland in all three matches of the 2004 State of Origin series.
 He played for the Roosters at lock forward in their 2004 NRL grand final loss to cross-Sydney rivals, Canterbury-Bankstown.

 Super League

-In 2007, Flannery signed for St. Helens on a three and a half-year deal.
+In 2007, Flannery signed for St. Helens on a three-and-a-half-year deal.
 Flannery was brought in as a direct replacement for fellow Australian Jason Hooper who had to retire following problems with his shoulder.
 Flannery described himself as a hard worker and strong in defence.
 "I also like to add a bit to the ball playing by taking it up at first or second receiver.
 I also like to run good lines into holes."
 He commenced his Knowsley Road career in July, 2007, after recovering from a broken leg.
 He played in the 2008 Super League Grand Final defeat by the Leeds Rhinos.

 He played in the 2009 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 Post-playing

 After returning to Australia, Flannery became chief executive of Queensland Cup team the Sunshine Coast Falcons.

+Flannery was inducted into the Sunshine Coast Sports Hall of Fame in 2023.